masonwang025/cache-optimization/README.md

                 do_block(si, sj, sk, A, B, C);
 }
 ```
+Other ways to optimize code include exploiting subword parallelism and loop unrolling.

 ## Unoptimized C Code

 `unoptimized.c` contains an implementation of GEMM with the intuitive two-dimensional matrices.
-Better performance can be achieved with one-dimensional matrices by exploiting subword parallelism.